tiozo/FCJ-AWS-Study/AWS Study/AWS Cloud Infra/AWS Cloud Resource Provisioning.md

 AWS Command Line Interface is also called "AWS CLI".
 CLI saves you time when making API Requests.
-It Allows you to control
+It Allows you to control multiple AWS Services with one tool.
+CLI allows you to automate actions on services with scripts.

+> [!Warning]
+> Do not provide full privileges to
 ### AWS Software Development Kits